mousedownco/htmx-contact-app/README.md

 # Running

-The example application required Go 1.21 or higher, and can be run with the following command from the top of the repository.
+The following command will start the server that runs the `Contacts.App` application.

 ```shell
 go run ./cmd/main.go
 ```

-The app can be accessed at [http://localhost:8080/](http://localhost:8080/).
+Once the server is running, the app can be accessed in your browser at [http://localhost:8080/](http://localhost:8080/).
+Use `ctrl+c` to stop the server.

 # Go References